Getting Started

 Cache Size Management

 When cache_size is configured, PgCache enforces a maximum cache size in bytes.
-When the limit is reached, the oldest cached queries are evicted to make room for new cache entries.
+When the limit is reached, queries are evicted using a CLOCK (second-chance) algorithm: recently-accessed queries get a reprieve, while idle queries are evicted first.
+A FIFO policy is also available via the cache_policy setting.

 Consistency Guarantees